HealthInfographic2.png

 This program focused on increasing access to safe and clean drinking water for people using water from unprotected sources (earth dams, sand dams, hand-dug wells) and increasing community awareness and knowledge of the use of safe and clean water; impact groups of focus included children under 5 as well as people living with HIV or AIDS in an effort to reduce morbidity cases related to the consumption of unsafe water.
 The project helped to increase household use of treated water by 53% (from 46% to 99%).
 Learn More

 Malaria remains a leading or the leading cause of death for children under 5 in many of the countries in Africa where ChildFund operates.
-Tuberculosis is the second-leading infectious disease killer after COVID-19 worldwide, above HIV and AIDS.
+Tuberculosis is the leading infectious disease killer, surpassing COVID-19 worldwide.

 Both diseases disproportionately affect vulnerable groups, including children under 5, pregnant women, people living with HIV, and those with weakened immune systems.
 Targeted programming helps protect these at-risk populations.
 Prevention and treatment can also help mitigate economic and social impacts, like reduced workforce productivity and rising health care costs.